-The next phase of our joint inspection activity in adult services recognises the impact Covid-19 continues to have on HSCPs.
-It is important that scrutiny activity is robust and reintroduced in a timely way.
-Scrutiny approaches and activities will take cognisance of the continued impact of the pandemic and pressure on services as they transition from emergency response to recovery.
+Our joint inspection activity in adult services recognises the impact Covid-19 continues to have on HSCPs.
+Scrutiny approaches and activities will take cognisance of the continued impact of the pandemic and pressure on services as they transition through recovery and into normal operations.